Our Perception is Arbitrary

 If somebody had a direct apprehension of the noumenon, I’m sure such philosophers would argue that, because the object is not them, the apprehension must therefore have somehow come from outside of them, and thus must be some sort of perception.
 This begs the question, of course.
 If apprehension of a thing is necessarily perception, and perception is necessarily indirect, then “apprehension” of a “noumenon” is necessarily not “direct”.
 But then it’s just a matter of semantics, and they’re just arguing with themselves.
 Is it *really* necessarily perception, and is perception really necessarily indirect?
 What if all things are really unified?

 Another strange thing about this framing is, if the object reflects light to the eye, which then refracts it projecting it onto the retina, whose cells resonate with various light-frequencies and then relay that information to the brain via the optic nerves, and then the visual cortex processes this information to produce a qualia, which is what we first become aware of (presumably somewhere else in our brain..)…exactly where do we draw the line between what’s happening “internally” and what’s happening “externally”?
-Is the qualia us, or is the qualia something we perceive?
-If it’s something we perceive, is the perception of it us, or something that we experience?
-If it’s something we experience, what are we, such that we could identify ourselves independently of self-experience?
+Are the qualia us, or are the qualia something we perceive?
+If they’re something we perceive, is the perception of it us, or something that we experience?
+If they’re something we experience, what are we, such that we could identify ourselves independently of self-experience?
 If the perception of the qualia is us, how do we know where the perception of it ends and the qualia begins?
 If the qualia is us, how do we know where the qualia ends and where what caused it begins?
 At exactly which nerve synapses does the qualia begin and completely non-experiential causal relay of visual information end?
 Is it some specific nanometer between temporal lobe and the visual cortex?
 Between the visual cortex and the optic nerves?
 Between the optic nerve and the retina?
 Between the retina and the photons that just hit it, are hitting it, or are about to hit it?
 And what of the path the photons took prior to hitting it?

 Really, you just have the brain, the nerves, the sense organs, what’s outside of them, etc., and they’re all just integral pieces of the same confluent reality.
 That makes the miracle of perception easy, in some sense, but the hard part is, of course, still the mind-body problem.
 In fact it kind of underscores this quandary, by showing the arbitrariness of the boundaries of a supposedly physically reduced consciousness, vis a vis the “boundaries” of consciousness qua consciousness.
 (I could say much more on the mind-body problem, but I don’t want to digress too much.)